schneider128k/ai_course/README.md

 Implementation using TensorFlow.

-* Neural network Q-learning for cart pole (work in progress)
+* Neural network Q-learning for cart pole
-* Neural network Q-learning for mountain car (work in progress)
+* Neural network Q-learning for mountain car